MandyNeumeyer/classes-mini-online-shop/README.md

-Create an instance of your shopping cart with the `new` keyword.
+:orange_circle: Create an instance of your shopping cart with the `new` keyword.
 ```javascript
 let cart = new Cart();
 ```